 Our Bodies Ourselves (OBOS) is a nonprofit organization that develops and promotes evidence-based information on girls’ and women’s reproductive health and sexuality.
 OBOS also addresses the social, economic, and political conditions that affect health care access and quality of care.
 The organization’s signature publication, Our Bodies, Ourselves, is one of 88 books included in the Library of Congress exhibit Books That Shaped America.

 The OBOS Global Initiative works with women’s organizations around the world that have translated and adapted Our Bodies, Ourselves to their countries’ unique cultural needs.
 Many of these groups are addressing assisted reproductive technologies via their own work and in collaboration with OBOS.

-Sama Resource Group for Women and Health – India
+Sama Resource Group for Women and Health (India)

+Sama is a Delhi-based organization working on issues of women’s health and human rights, including reproductive technologies and international commercial surrogacy.
 Sama documents and makes visible the experiences of gestational mothers and the risks they face in international commercial surrogacy arrangements.
-The organization examines issues within the framework of gender, class, caste, religion, ethnicity, and other power dynamics within South Asian society and between South Asia and other countries/regions.
+The organization examines issues within the framework of gender, class, caste, religion, ethnicity, and other power dynamics within South Asian society and between South Asia and other countries and regions.

-Women’s Rehabilitation Center – Nepal
+Women’s Rehabilitation Center (Nepal)